hcuellar-coder/fantasy-stock-trading-app/README.md

 ## Fantasy Stock Trading App
-The application utilizes IEX Cloude API and was built using ReactJS (Frontend), C# with ASP.NET Core (Backend) and styled with Bootstrap 4
+The application utilizes IEX Cloude API and was built using ReactJS (Frontend), C# with ASP.NET Core (Backend) utilizing Nhibernate with Fluent along with PostgreSQL and styled with Bootstrap 4.

 Run Application [Here](https://stocktradingapp-hcuellar.azurewebsites.net/)